Expert Reviews – Lake Bogoria NR

 3/5

-The hordes of flamingos that once inhabited the shallow waters of Lake Nakuru NP left sometime ago for another nearby lake – Lake Bogoria.
+The hordes of flamingos that once inhabited the shallow waters of Lake Nakuru NP left sometime ago for another nearby lake, Lake Bogoria – although the situation can change and many have now returned to Lake Nakuru.
 I was stunned by the sheer numbers of these beautiful creatures wading delicately in the shallows of the picturesque lake, itself dwarfed by some humongous Rift Valley mountains.
-The flamingos form patterns of pink and white (greater and lesser flamingo are different colours) on the blue-green lake waters and it reminded me of ice skaters creating complex, rhythmic and graceful patterns on the ice.
+The flamingos form patterns of pink and white (greater and lesser flamingo are slightly different colours) on the blue-green lake waters and it reminded me of ice skaters creating complex, rhythmic and graceful patterns on the ice.
 It was a remote spot but I am glad I made the effort to come – I will long remember these magnificent birds.

-If you manage to drag your attention away from the flamingos covering the lake waters, you may also spot greater kudu, warthog, dik-dik, impala and grants gazelle lurking in the scrubby landscape.
+If you manage to drag your attention away from the flamingos covering the lake waters, you may also spot warthog, dik-dik, impala and Grant’s gazelle lurking in the scrubby landscape.
 The drive in is rough, bouncy and dusty, but this really is a unique experience.

 Expert